 A simple and easy recipe for creamy black garlic hummus, with hints of sweetness, nuttiness and umami from the black garlic and white garlic.

-Black garlic can sometimes be found at a grocery store but it is rare.
+- Black Garlic - can sometimes be found at a grocery store but it is rare.
 I found the easiest way to find it is online on Amazon.
-To make it easier to find, I have provided an affiliate link for it here: Whole Black Garlic, but if you can find it locally, then I definitely recommend that instead.
+To make it easier to find, I have provided an affiliate link for it here: Whole Black Garlic on Amazon, but if you can find it locally, then I definitely recommend that instead.

 Most purists would frown upon using canned chickpeas and would only suggest you only use dried chickpeas for hummus but I am personally not that strict on the form the chickpeas to use for it.
 Canned chickpeas are not that bad, I like to think of it as having chickpeas that are conveniently pre-soaked for me because I still go through the process of cooking it.
 So if you are not particularly picky about it I would suggest going the canned chickpeas route! 🙂